Those of us who are frugal know deep in our bones that there are things we would never, ever pay for.

 - Becoming a millionaire

-Have the jones to gamble?
+Have a jones to gamble?
 Invest money in stocks.
 Your odds of success are infinitely better.
-For more, check out “7 Keys to Stress-Free Retirement Investing.”

 5. A brand-new car

 In some ways, this is the ultimate sin in the eyes of economically minded folks.
 You could skip buying every other wasteful thing on this list, yet still blow your budget to smithereens simply by succumbing to the lure of a shiny new set of wheels.

-Our mantra at Money Talks News is never to buy a brand-new car.
+Our mantra at Money Talks News is to never buy a brand-new car.
 We’re afraid to even look at them.
-Instead, we avoid the siren song of the latest models by plugging our ears and heading straight for the “gently used” area of the dealer lot.
+Instead, we avoid the siren song of the latest models by plugging our ears, averting our eyes and heading straight for the “gently used” area of the dealer lot.

 For more tips on getting a good deal on a car, read “This Is the Cheapest Place to Buy a Used Car.”